steve-kasica/romanticcircles.github.io/_docs/technical-documentation/drupal-guide/drupal-components.md

 Themes control the appearance of Drupal and can be found under the admin "Appearance" tab.
 Two separate themes are active, or set to "Default," at any time: a standard "front-end" theme, which controls what visitors to the site see, and an "admin" theme, which controls the appearance of the admin UI toolbars and menus.

 As of Drupal 9.5, the default themes that ship with core are Olivero (front-end) and Claro (admin).
 The RC rebuild adopted a robust, well-maintained 3rd-party theme, [DXPR](https://www.drupal.org/project/dxpr_theme), which requires another contributed theme, [Bootstrap](https://www.drupal.org/project/bootstrap) (3), to function.
 Both contributed themes are updated and maintained through Composer dependencies; for more on Composer and updates, see the [Composer](../composer/) documentation.
+The code for contributed themes can be found in the site's codebase at `docroot/themes/contrib`.

 ## Layout Builder, Blocks, Templates